Laestadianism: Fertility

 Members tend to have large families by Western standards.
 In Finland, their demographic advantage has grown as the national fertility rate has fallen: in the 1940s their fertility rate was twice the national average, while in the 1980s it was four times the average.
 "By 1985–7, the Laestadian and Finnish TFRs stood at 5.47 and 1.45 respectively.
 Even within the Laestadian TFR of 5.47, there is diversity, with a 'moderate' group preferring to stop at four [children] and practise birth control while a conservative cluster engages in unrestrained reproduction.

 No research has been done on Laestadians' level of endogamy and membership retention [as of 2010].
-However, they are residentially and occupationally integrated, so lose more members to assimilation."
-For example, in the small town of Larsmo, despite some losses to outmarriage and emigration, their share of the population doubled over just thirty years to about 40% in 1991 and was predicted to be "a two-thirds majority of the town in a generation."
+However, they are residentially and occupationally integrated, so they lose more members to assimilation.
+For example, in the small town of Larsmo, despite some losses to out-marriage and emigration, their share of the population doubled over just thirty years to about 40% in 1991 and was predicted to be "a two-thirds majority of the town in a generation."